 Flat fees are the most significant fees charged by digital service providers.
 Practically all Swiss robo advisors charge flat fees as a percentage of managed assets and these flat fees generally include transaction and custodial fees.
 Government transaction duties and value added tax are charged separately.
 Fees charged by issuers of investment products are also charged separately in the case of most service providers.

 Flat fees vary significantly from one service provider to another.
 TrueWealth charges the lowest fee at 0.5% per annum.
-Investomat from the Glarner Kantonalbank charges 0.6%, Selma Finance charges 0.72% and SaxoSelect charges 0.85% per annum.
-Digital asset management services from VZ Finanzportal cost between 0.55% and 1.25% per annum, while ePrivate Banking from Swissquote costs 0.5% plus an additional administrative fee of between 0.45% and 0.75% based on investment volume (product issuer fees are included in this administrative fee).
-Descartes Finance charges 0.3% to 0.8% per annum plus custodial fees between 0.2% and 0.6% per annum.
+Selma Finance charges 0.72% and SaxoSelect charges 0.85% per annum.
+Digital asset management services from VZ Finanzportal cost between 0.55% and 1.25% per annum, while the robo advisor from Swissquote costs 0.5% plus an additional administrative fee of between 0.45% and 0.75% based on investment volume.

 Product issuer fees